 How we perceive the world results from what we experience, our way of life, and how we are brought up.
 According to Jung, these three teach us what an ideal person should be like.
 He also believed that gender identities and the development of sex roles resulted from social influence and physiological changes.
 The encouragement in many cultures to adopt the traditional gender roles among men and women and exercise rigidity to anything contrary has undermined psychological development.

-This archetype is a result of merging the unconscious and conscious states with the ego.
-Here, you cannot find two similar personalities, everyone is unique, and their unique experiences in life help shape their individuality.
-This archetype is often referred to as mandala, square, or circle.
+The Self archetype is a result of merging the unconscious and conscious states with the ego.
+Here, you cannot find two similar personalities; everyone is unique, and their unique experiences in life help shape their individuality.
+The Self archetype is often referred to as a mandala, square, or circle.

 - Explorer